echapon/HiCharm2015/README.md

 * plotResults.C: plotting macro containing two main functions.
 It is largely automated.
  * plotPt("name of work dir"): make plot vs pt
  * plotCent("name of work dir"): make plot cs centrality
+* results2tree.C: parse an output directory and put the results into a TTree
+ * results2tree("name of work dir", "somefile.root","var1,var2,var3")
+ * NB: the names of the variables ("var1", etc. in the example above) should be the actual name of the variable in the workspace, without "\_PP" or "\_PbPb". e.g. "sigma1\_Jpsi"

 ## Efficiency
 * makeEffs.C: make the histograms (numerators and denominators) from the onia trees